AriFordsham/GHCWiki/commentary/libraries.md

 An important classification of the boot packages is as follows:

-- **SPECIFIC**: Totally specific to GHC.
+- **Wired in packages** are totally specific to GHC.
+See the list in `compiler/main/Packages.lhs` function `findWiredInPackages`, and c.f.
+[Commentary/Compiler/Packages](commentary/compiler/packages).
 At the moment these are:

   - `ghc-prim`
+  - `integer-gmp`, `integer-simple`
+  - `base`
   - `template-haskell`
   - `dph`

-- **COUPLED**: Tightly coupled to GHC.
-At the moment there is just one of these:

-  - `base`

-- **INDEPENDENT**: Independently maintained.
-There are quite a few of these, such as `containers`, `binary`, `haskeline` and so on.
-Indeed most boot libraries are INDEPENDENT.
+- **Independent** packages are loosely coupled to GHC, and often maintained by others.
+Most boot packages are independent; e.g. `containers`, `binary`, `haskeline` and so on.

-INDEPENDENT libraries have a master repository somewhere separate from the GHC repositories.
-Whenever we release GHC, we ensure that the INDEPENDENT boot libraries that come with GHC are precisely sync'd with a particular released version of that library.
+Independent libraries may have a master repository somewhere separate from the GHC repositories.
+Whenever we release GHC, we ensure that the installed boot libraries (i.e. that come with GHC) that are also independent are precisely sync'd with a particular released version of that library.

 ## Zero-boot packages